 The One Thing You Don’t Want in Your New Home

-When the removalists pull up to your door to take your belongings to your new home, they’ll pack all your boxes with the utmost care.
-All your belongings will be safely underway to their new place.
+When your removalists pull up to your door to take your belongings to your new home, they’ll pack all your boxes with the utmost care.
+All your belongings will be safely underway to their new place through a pre-packing service.
 There’s one thing, though, you don’t want your removalists to transport to your new home—pests.

 How can you prevent pests from invading your new home?